-LAPs are strategic visions that will inform science communication policy at the local level for many years to come.
-Developments of LAPs are led by City Partnerships and they address science and technology-related issues relevant to their respective city or region.
-This is why citizen consultation is also a key step in drafting LAPs.
+The Local Action Plnas are strategic visions that inform science communication policy at the local level for many years to come.
+The City Partnerships developed the plans addressing science and technology-related issues relevant to their respective city or region.
+Citizen consultations thus have been key steps in the development of the Local Action Plans.

-Annual Conferences, Science Cities Workshops, training opportunities and Thematic Working Groups will bring PLACES stakeholders together in a united effort.
+Annual Conferences, Science Cities Workshops, training opportunities and Thematic Working Groups brought PLACES stakeholders together in a united effort.
+Annual conferences:

-Thematic Working Groups (TWGs) will foster high-level discussion about how science communication policies and activities connect to the Europe 2020 targets: Employment, research and development, climate change and energy, education, and poverty.
-The groups will promote exchanges between City Partnerships that differ in experience but have similar local contexts - and vice versa.
+Furthermore, series of Science Cities Workshops and Training Workshops were arranged for discussing the development of local science communication policies.
+Finally, a number of Thematic Working Groups were discussing how science communication policies and activities connect to the Europe 2020 targets: Employment, research and development, climate change and energy, education, and poverty.
+The groups promoted exchanges between City Partnerships that differ in experience but have similar local contexts - and vice versa.

-The PLACES Stakeholders Assembly operates at the European level to provide expert insight and analysis on project outputs.
-The Assembly is an external and specialized voice in PLACES composed of non-governmental organizations, journalists, universities, research centres, and others.
+The PLACES Stakeholders Assembly operated at the European level to provide expert insight and analysis on project outputs.
+The Assembly was an external and specialized voice in PLACES composed of non-governmental organizations, journalists, universities, research centres, and others.

-It all comes together here, at the PLACES OPEN web platform (www.openplaces.eu) –the workspace where all parties gather to plan, develop and exchange.
-The PLACES OPEN web platform is a meeting place for people working on PLACES as well as a “science in society” resource centre.
-The OPEN platform is just that – open.
-It’s for people from any number of projects or networks who want to contribute to PLACES.
+The PLACES OPEN web platform (www.openplaces.eu) is the workspace for all parties to develop and exchange knowledge and experiences.
+The PLACES OPEN web platform remains a meeting place for people working on PLACES as well as a “science in society” resource centre.
+The OPEN platform is open for people from any number of projects or networks who want to contribute to PLACES.

-Surveys, reports and assessments will document European realities of how local actors and science interact and yield recommendations for future policies.
-This wealth of data about science communication policies, science communication actors, as well as impact assessments of their activities and associated policies, will be synthesized into reports.
-These reports will contain recommendations for building effective science communication policies in European cities.
+Reports and assessments document European realities of how local actors and science interact and produce recommendations for future policies.
+This wealth of data about science communication policies, science communication actors, as well as impact assessments of their activities and associated policies, is available as final reports.
+These reports contain recommendations for building effective science communication policies in European cities.